content-services/content-sources-frontend/README.md

 1. Make sure [nvm](https://github.com/nvm-sh/nvm) is installed

-2. First time running the app do: `nvm use` to ensure you have the correct node version installed.
+2. To ensure you have the correct node version installed do: `nvm use`.
-   If you do not, follow the instructions nvm gives you to install the appropriate version.
-   Yarn WILL prevent you from progressing if you have not updated your node version.
+   Yarn WILL prevent you from progressing if you have not updated your node version to match the one in the .nvmrc file.

 3. `yarn install`